nexxt-intelligence/react-assignment/README.md

 ## Assignment Details

 - This is a frontend React applications with no backend development required.
 - The idea is to build a single page with a stacked bar chart, displaying the number of photos (per album) for 6 users (the data is obtained from an API endpoint).
 Each user may have multiple albums, and each album may have multiple photos.
+Each bar therefore shows the total number of photos per user; and each stack within each bar corresponds to each album.
 - In addition to the bar chart, there are two controllable UIs:
-  - a simple sort control, which sorts the bars according to the alphabetical value of the user's email address (ascending or descending);
+  - a simple sort control, which sorts the bars according to the alphabetical value of the user's email address (ascending or descending).
-  - a filter which lets you remove certain albums from consideration in the bar chart
+  - a filter which lets you remove certain albums from consideration in the bar chart.
-- UI should be fully responsive (mobile, tablet and desktop) and will be tested on Chrome browser
+- UI should be fully responsive (mobile, tablet and desktop) and will be tested on Chrome browser.
-- Implementation should use functional React component, and make use of the hooks API
+- Implementation should use functional React component, and make use of the hooks API.

 #### API endpoint for users data
 @TODO